QingbiaoLi/QingbiaoLi.github.io/_pages/about.md

- Despite knowing the journey and where it leads, I embrace it, and I welcome every moment of it.
+<p>Despite knowing the journey and where it leads, I embrace it, and I welcome every moment of it.
- 											-- Dr. Louise Banks, Arrival (2016)
+ 											-- Dr. Louise Banks, Arrival (2016)</p>